LinuxCommandLibrary

 TLDR

-Set the keyboard in French AZERTY
+Set the keyboard layout to French AZERTY

-$ setxkbmap [fr]
+$ setxkbmap fr

 copy

-Set multiple keyboard layouts, their variants and switching option
+Set multiple layouts with switching option

-$ setxkbmap -layout [us,de] -variant [,qwerty] -option ['grp:alt_caps_toggle']
+$ setxkbmap -layout us,de -variant ,qwerty -option 'grp:alt_caps_toggle'

 copy